-- NLRB decisions.
+NLRB decisions.
 Some of the biggest legal decisions in the U.S. come from the National Labor Relations Board, not the courts.
-The Board's website, nlrb.gov, offers access to recent news and updates. - Whistleblowing.
+The Board's website, nlrb.gov, offers access to recent news and updates.

+Whistleblowing.
 Reporting potential legal violations to government agencies is protected by state and federal law in a wide range of contexts.
-Make sure you don't discourage readers from whistleblowing and your handbook complies with applicable whistleblowing rules. - Marijuana and illegal drug policy.
-Federal law prohibits the use of marijuana, but many states have begun experimenting with new rules based on state and local laws, including rules related to medical marijuana use.
-Understand the laws in effect in your jurisdiction before updating your company drug policy and consult with a lawyer familiar with current state drug laws. - Vaccination and Covid-19 testing policies.
-A recent mandate-issued by the Biden administration and enforced by OSHA-requires all employers with 100 or more employees to make sure their workforce is vaccinated or require weekly Covid-19 tests.
-To boot, the definition of "fully vaccinated" is likely to evolve as the CDC and state health departments update their health guidance based on booster shot efficacy.
-Make sure your employee handbook covers your company's vaccination requirements and testing policies and that your company stays abreast of applicable mandates. - Local rules.
-Local and municipal governments throughout the United States have set specific rules regarding minimum wage, background checks, parental leave, sick leave, and more.
+Make sure you don't discourage readers from whistleblowing and your handbook complies with applicable whistleblowing rules.

+Background checks and drug tests.
+Are your background checks and drug-testing procedures compliant, or are they violating discrimination laws?
+Check at the federal, state and local level to be sure.

+Local rules.
+Local and municipal governments throughout the United States have set specific rules regarding minimum wage, background checks, parental leave, sick leave and more.
 Be sure you're covering your city's or county's rules as well as the state's and the federal government's.

-Writing the Handbook Your Staff WANT To Read
+Writing the Handbook Your Staff WANT to Read

-Even the most up-to-date, elegant, organized, and compliant handbook is useless if your staff aren't interested in reading it.
+Even the most up-to-date, elegant, organized and compliant handbook is useless if you're staff aren't interested in reading it.
 And while most employers require staff to sign a form stating they received a handbook, "I got it" is not the same as "I read it."